Page 21 | A-LIGN

 With our experience in assessing organisation’s cybersecurity, compliance, and privacy, A-LIGN can provide your organisation with the experience and guidance needed to achieve an ISO certification.

-The U.S.-based SOC 2 standard is starting to catch on in European businesses as well as other parts of the world.
+The US-based SOC 2 standard is starting to catch on in European businesses as well as other parts of the world.
 Although it’s a voluntary American standard, SOC 2 helps to raise cybersecurity maturity and increase business value.

 While researching the latest trends and best practices in cybersecurity compliance, you may have seen increasing reference to the SOC 2 (System and Organization Controls) framework.